 Many female dental patients may not realize that they have unique needs when it comes to oral health care.
 The truth is that women go through a number of biological and physical changes during their lives that can make them more susceptible to oral health concerns – concerns men may never know.
 One place for the dental needs of your entire family.
 Visit The Dental Roots for a full family dental care consultation!

 Life experiences from menstruation to menopause can cause significant changes to the teeth and gums.
-Additionally, pregnancy, childbirth and breastfeeding each present their own opportunities for dental concern.
+Additionally, pregnancy, childbirth, and breastfeeding each present their own opportunities for dental concerns.